Updated August 17, 2025

-While eSIMs are convenient for some destinations, purchasing a physical SIM card is my preferred choice when visiting Australia.
-Buying a SIM card in Australia is easy and convenient.
+While eSIMs are convenient for some destinations, there are occasions when physical SIM cards have advantages over their eSIM counterparts.
+For extended visits down under, a physical SIM card is my preferred choice and buying a SIM card in Australia is easy and convenient upon arrival.
 Data and calling plans are affordable, built with travellers’ needs in mind.
-On my last four trips down under, I’ve experimented with Vodafone, Optus, and Amaysim.

 Buying a SIM card in Australia

-I like to have a phone connected to a cellular network before leaving the airport.
+I like to have a phone connected to a cellular/mobile network before leaving the airport.
 It allows communications with others, especially when faced with travel delays or to confirm meeting arrangements.
 Hunting down a SIM card at a downtown location, or encountering difficulties activating your phone interfere with your ability to get on with your travels.

-2. Country-wide calling minutes and texts
+3. Country-wide calling minutes and texts

-3. International calls
+4. International calls

 Most travellers appreciate the convenience of connecting to the Internet at any time.
 Travel research, VoIP calls, online bookings, navigation, managing email, looking up stuff on the fly, and posting to social media can be accomplished without having to track down Wi-Fi.
 Or, without being tied to a specific time of day to perform any of these functions.
-Having enough data allows you to establish a Wi-Fi connection for a tablet through the hotspot feature on your phone.
+Having enough data allows you to establish a Wi-Fi connection for a tablet or laptop through the hotspot feature on your phone.

-5. Validity period
+6. Validity period

-6. Access to top up
+7. Access to top up

 It helps to know which plans permit extensions, allow rollover of unused data or calling minutes, or the ability to purchase additional calling time or data.

-7. App to track usage
+8. App to track usage

 An app takes the guesswork out of figuring what data and calling minutes remain.
 I find it more convenient than an online account.

-Research networks, coverage, sellers, plans and costs
+Research networks, coverage, sellers, plans, and costs

 1. For a list of networks, sellers, and recommendations, start with Buying SIM Cards and eSIMs Around the World at Too Many Adapters.